capaj/graphtype/README.md

 # Motivation

-We all know that GraphQL is so great and solves many problems that we have with REST API, like overfetching and underfetching.
+GraphQL is great and solves many problems, like overfetching and underfetching.
 Although writing queries is sometimes a bit of pain.
 Why?
 Let's take a look at the example we usually have to make.

-When we use GraphQL library such as Apollo, We have to define query and its interface like this:
+When we use GraphQL library such as Apollo, We usually define query and its interface like this:

 ```typescript
 interface GetUserQueryData {